CAG9/Coding-Problems/README.md

 # Coding Questions
 ## Introduction
-A repository for storing my answers for coding interviews.
+A repository for storing my answers to coding problems.

 ## Resources
 - LeetCode